iamitpal/iamitpal/README.md

 <br>

-### It was nice meeting you :revolving_handshake: what about a follow and let's connect! :raised_hands:
+### It was nice meeting you :hand_shake: what about a follow and let's connect! :raised_hands: